 If you are a Non-Resident Indian (NRI) and returning to India, you may have certain income tax worries.
 You may be curious to know that.
 Article answers following queries related to NRI- Who is a NRI, Tax implications for a Returning NRI, Tax liabilities of a Returning NRI and What you as a NRI should do on return to India?

 If you are a citizen of India or a person of Indian origin who is outside India visits India in any year you would be regarded as NRI if your total stay is less than 182 days in the relevant tax year.
-Alternately, if you are not physically present in India for 60 days or more in that relevant previous year and 365 days or more in the four financial years prior to that financial year then you are also considered to be an NRI.
+Alternately, if you are not physically present in India for 60 days or more in that relevant previous year and 365 days or more during the four preceding relevant previous year then you are also considered to be an NRI.
 If neither of these two conditions is satisfied, the individual would be treated as an NRI.
 The tax year is calculated from April 1 to March 31.

 There is another category of non resident Indians, known as ‘Not Ordinarily Resident’ (NOR).
 You can become an NOR either if your stay in India in the 7 financial years immediately preceding that financial year is less than 729 days or if you were a Non-Resident for 9 of the 10 financial years immediately preceding that financial year.

 A Resident other than an NOR is generally referred to as an Ordinary Resident (ROR).

 In case an Indian citizen or a person of Indian origin visits India in any tax year, the above mentioned 60 days shall be replaced by 182 days.
 The proposed Direct Tax Code, however, does not give this preferential benefit to the non resident Indians or person of Indian origin visiting India.